 Establishing the vicarious liability of a hospital or other institution/facility entails two steps.
-First, you must establish the liability of the individual provider.
+First, you must establish the liability of the individual provider (see sections I to IV).
 Second, you must establish that the relationship between the individual provider and the institution affords a basis for vicarious liability.
+Because of step one, you can always establish liability against the individual defendant.
+Vicarious liability does not get you a double recovery, just an alternative source of satisfying the judgment.